xjtn18/Programming-Practice-Library/README.md

-# LeetCode Solutions
+# Programming Practice Library

 ## About
-- A repository to store solutions to LeetCode problems and the like.
+- A repository to store solutions to LeetCode coding puzzles and the like.
 Also contains libraries, notes, and source files that explore common programming concepts and algorithms.
-- Doubles as a workspace to create new problem environments easily and solve problems in the comfort of your own editor.
+- Doubles as a workspace to create new problem environments easily and solve puzzles in the comfort of your own editor.

 ## How to use: